att/AJSC/cdp-pal/Readme.md

 ## OVERVIEW

-PAL helps automate the creation, migration, and management of cloud-deployed applications and their needed hardware/software environment.
+CDP-PAL helps automate the creation, migration, and management of cloud-deployed applications and their needed hardware/software environment.
 PAL will be used in the common cloud architecture to allow for the deployment, migration, and scaling up/down of cloud deployed applications.
 This is more than just managing the VMs, or deploying just the software, it is both in an orchestrated and model-based approach.